 Magnolia Regional Health Center became a core teaching site for medical students in August of 2006 with three medical students from Pikeville, Kentucky.

-This structured didactic program requires student participation with internal medicine residency and cardiology fellow didactic sessions.
+This structured didactic program requires student interaction with internal medicine residency and cardiology fellow didactic sessions.

-Structured didactic program with the Director of Medical Education, Weekly Board Prep, Hands on experience, 1:1 preceptor/student rotations, meals are provided while on rotation, Free Parking, advanced technology, CPOE and PDOC, Medical Education Center, Visiting student rotations are encouraged.
+Structured didactic program, Weekly Board Prep, Hands on experience, 1:1 preceptor/student rotations, meals are provided while on rotation, Free Parking, advanced technology, CPOE and PDOC, Medical Education Center, Visiting student rotations are encouraged.